jugglingdev/codelabs-class-9/epic-tasks/JS-Bookmarking-App/README.md

 ### CSS

 Continuing with the overlay, its `z-index` is set under the floater and above the bookmark list and background.
 That way, when the floater is selected, the overlay's `opacity` changes to darken everything behind it.
 The floater scales up in size and stands out on the page because it is the only part of the app that doesn't darken behind the overlay.
+The overlay's `pointer-events` is set to `none` when the floater is not selected so that it doesn't trigger any events.
+It's reset to `all` when the floater is selected so the user can click out of the floater.
+The body class `show-floater` was used as a conditional to coordinate these events.

 Another helpful feature was setting up a *default avatar* for each bookmark image.
 If a website doesn't have an image, then the default avatar will appear.